“The Impact of Rising Mortgage Rates on Real Estate Market – Analysis and Insights”

 A slowdown that worries real estate professionals, lenders… and the public authorities.
 According The echoesBercy has launched work to assess a possible relaxation of the rules for granting mortgages, imposed on banks by the High Council for Financial Stability (HCSF).

 These rules provide in particular for a maximum debt ratio of 35% of disposable income, whereas banks usually reason in terms of “rest to live on”.
-If the mortgage market were to collapse, then the government could relax these rules.
+If the mortgage market were to collapse, then the government might relax these rules.
 The decision is expected at the next HCSF meeting in June.

 For its part, the Banque de France, in a note published on its website, declared itself opposed to any modification of these rules to avoid “push many households into situations of over-indebtedness”.
 It would even be “the worst time to do it”indicates in an unusual tone the Banque de France.